 To be eligible to enter the US, you must first prove that you are admissible.
 One of the determining factors of admissibility will be whether you are of good moral character.

-However – having a criminal record in itself may not render you inadmissible.
-The nature of the conviction and time spent in custody will be considered to determine whether you are to be deemed admissible.
+Prior history of criminal activity is one of the most common grounds for inadmissibility, but having a criminal record in itself may not necessarily render you inadmissible.
+The nature of the conviction and time spent in custody will be considered to determine whether you are to be deemed eligible to enter the US.

-Individuals with a conviction for a crime involving ‘moral turpitude’ will however generally be considered inadmissible, but in limited circumstances, you may be able to answer ‘no’ to the ESTA application question regarding your criminal history for offenses that are not considered crimes involving moral turpitude.
+Individuals with a conviction for a crime involving ‘moral turpitude’ (CIMT) will usually be considered inadmissible, but where the offense(s) are not considered crimes involving moral turpitude, in limited circumstances, you may be able to answer ‘no’ to the ESTA application question regarding your criminal history.

 Crimes involving moral turpitude are one of six criminal grounds for inadmissibility.
 These are: